GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Ryan did not simply imagine all ambiguity.
 He reported physical closeness: holding, wanting to be held, head on shoulder, touch, and behavior that would make observers think they were sexually involved.
 Olivia and Mackenzie reinforced his romantic reading.
 One friend offered the benign "European" explanation, but even that shows Ryan was asking others to decode the relationship.
 He was not confident; he was trying to understand what category Nienke belonged in.

+Olivia's later account intensifies this reading while remaining partly interpretive.
+She described Ryan as completely obsessed with Nienke, said the relationship looked like dating at baseline, suspected that Ryan and Nienke had been hooking up, and believed Nienke acted protective or territorial around him when other women from salsa/dance were involved.
+Olivia also reported that when Ryan returned her Christmas present in January, he was still discussing Nienke and remained defensive when Olivia said she disliked Nienke and found the situation suspicious.
+That account supports the possibility that Ryan still had hope regarding Nienke into January, although the exact nature of the relationship remained unresolved.

 The key contradiction is Mallory.
 Ryan saw Mallory's desire to have something in place before leaving a long relationship as a serious red flag, and he accepted Briana's reported interpretation that Mallory was controlling the situation.
 Yet Ryan was simultaneously in a not entirely dissimilar emotional position with Nienke: waiting in the wings while a partnered woman gave him attention and discussed problems with her boyfriend.
 Ryan could identify the pattern from the outside but not fully metabolize it when he was inside it.

 The Maarten triangle deepened that contradiction.
 Ryan met Maarten, assessed him, joked about bailing him out, heard about arrests, watched Nienke react, and then told Mackenzie he was waiting to hear whether he would be excommunicated or whether they would break up.
 That is not passive friendship.
 It is a conscious position beside an existing relationship.
 The missing piece is that no one in the recovered discussions appears to ask what this was like for Maarten, or whether Ryan's presence was itself part of the conflict.